konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 short, TFTP is a simple protocol to transfer files over UDP.
 It supports reading and writing files from a remote server.
 It is mostly used for booting from the network.
 The protocol is simple enough to be specified in TLA<sup>+</sup>
-without too much effort, yet it has enough complexity to make the testing interesting.
+without too much effort, yet it has enough complexity to make the testing effort interesting.
 Actually, I've only specified reading requests (RRQ) and no writing requests (WRQ) to keep the scope manageable.